UU-Human-Evolution/1MB438/Lab_5.md

 ## Introduction / Background information to session 5

 This is the last session of the bioinformatics project (and of the course).
-You will wrap up the project and present your results to the class on Friday Oct 18th.
+You will wrap up the project today and present your results to the class on the next session.
 The first 4-hour session will be used to prepare for the presentation.

 ## Goals